ErwanBarbedor/Plume_-_TextEngine/readme.md

 ### Internal changes
 - Rewrite unitary testing: cleaner code and much clearer output.
+- Rewrite tokenizer.
+Cleaner and now context-sensitive
+- Move somme parts of render to parser.
-- Rewrite tokenizer and parser.
-Cleaner and now context-sensitive, add a limited lua parser.
+- Write a limited lua parser.
 - Move all errors message to dedicateds files.
 - A lot of other code rewriting, cleaning, and comments added.